 Longest versus the shortest route

-KLM and subsidiary KLM Cityhopper fly directly to 140 destinations on five different continents.
-Did you know that Amsterdam and Brussels are only 180 km apart and that this is the shortest flight?
+KLM and subsidiary KLM Cityhopper fly directly to 162 destinations on five different continents.
+Did you know that Amsterdam and Brussels are only 170 km apart and that this is the shortest flight?
+The longest direct flight is from Amsterdam to Buenos Aires, Argentina.
+It will take you almost 14 hours to get there by plane.
 The cities that are furthest apart from each other are Amsterdam and Denpasar, Indonesia.
 This route is operated with a short stopover in Singapore and covers a distance of more than 12,000 km.
 This is almost 68 times more than our shortest flight.

 What’s in a name